oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

     connection = oracledb.connect(user=user_name, password=password, dsn=dsn)

 The ``config_dir`` parameter should be the directory containing the :ref:`tnsnames.ora <optnetfiles>` and ``sqlnet.ora`` files.
 The ``wallet_location`` parameter is the directory containing the ``cwallet.sso`` file.
-If you are using Oracle Autonomous Database, both of these paths are typically the same directory where the ``wallet.zip`` file was extracted.
+If you are using Oracle Autonomous Database, both of these paths are typically the same directory where the :ref:`wallet.zip <getwallet>` file was extracted.

 .. note::